Due to COVID-19 the event has been cancelled

-NFC, on the other hand, has been around us for quite long.
+RFID/NFC, on the other hand, has been around us for quite long.
 However, the vulnerabilities pointed out years ago, probably won’t be resolved in a near future.
-It is still surprisingly easy to clone most access control cards used for buildings today.
-Among other practical exercises performed on real installations, the attendees will reverse an example hotel access system, and as a result will be able to open all the doors in facility.
+It is still surprisingly easy to clone most access control cards used today.
+Among other practical exercises performed on real installations, the attendees will reverse-engineer an example hotel access system, and as a result will be able to open all the doors in facility.
 A list of several hundred affected hotels included.

 With prevalence of NFC smartphones, a new implementation of this technology is recently gaining attention: mobile contactless payments/access control, on Android known as Host Card Emulation.
-Using combination of cloud services and mobile security, it is now possible to embed credit card (or NFC key to a lock) in your phone.
+Using combination of cloud services and mobile security, it is now possible to embed not only credit card, but also NFC key to a lock in your phone.
 Is the technology as robust as advertised?
 How to check its security, and how to implement it correctly?
-Find out during practical exercises, including step by step guide on how to bypass security mechanisms and clone a contactless payment card,
+Find out during practical exercises!

-Each attendee will receive worth over 300 EUR hardware pack including among others Proxmark 3, a rooted Android smartphone and Raspberry Pi (detailed below).
-The hardware will allow for BLE analysis (sniffing, intercepting), cloning and cracking multiple kinds of proximity cards, analyse BLE or NFC mobile applications, and practice most of the training exercises later at home.
+Each attendee will receive 300 EUR hardware pack including among others Proxmark, a rooted Android smartphone and Raspberry Pi (detailed below).
+The hardware will allow for BLE attacks (sniffing, intercepting), cloning and cracking multiple kinds of proximity cards, analyse BLE or NFC mobile applications, and most importantly - practice majority of the training exercises later at home.

 Who should attend